-- 1. Develop a Long Range Financial Plan

-- 2. Employee Facing Human Resource and Finance Employee Portal

-- 3. Enhance the Capital Investment Plan
+- 1. Develop a Long Range Financial Plan - 2.
+Establish an Employee Facing Human Resource and Finance Employee Portal - 3.
+Enhance the Capital Investment Plan - 4.
+Successful Completion of Triennial Review

 Balanced Budget

 There are 3 methods in which SAMTD can achieve a balanced budget.